Construction Costs in Los Angeles

 Swimming Pools and Spas

-Custom gunite pools on luxury residential projects in Los Angeles start at approximately $150,000 and can exceed $500,000 depending on size, site conditions, and features.
+Custom gunite pools on high-end residential projects in Los Angeles start at approximately $150,000 and can exceed $500,000 depending on size, site conditions, and features.
 That range covers the pool shell, equipment, basic decking, and standard finishes.
 It does not typically include extensive surrounding hardscape, landscape, or site structures like pool houses or cabanas, which are separate scope items.

 Pool/Spa Scope Typical Cost Range Notes